miyamok/reentrancy/README.md

 ```
 which is straightforwardly implied from the conjunction formula <code>$x997</code> by means of the assertions concerning Jar, T, Q_1, Q_2, Q_3, and Q_omega in our model.
 Notice that the premises concerning <code>Ext</code> is necessary as the body of the clause concerning Q_3 involves it.
 By resolution, the body of the Horn clause <code>$x999</code> is all proven, thanks to the additionally supplied proofs <code>@x2953</code> and <code>@x3082</code>, which respectively claim <code>Ext([1], 2, [0], 1)</code> and <code>Ext([1], 2, [1], 2)</code>, and it gives a proof of <code>$x2931</code>, that is <code>query!0([1], 3, unit, 0, [0], 1, 0, 0, [0], 2)</code>.
 It means that there are two diverging transactions as mentioned at the beginning of this section, and moreover it contradicts the asserted security property.

+## Satisfiable result for secure Jar

+Thanks to the lock object, the reentrancy is prevented and we get a satisfiable result of Z3, which means that there is no concern about the reentrancy vulnerability.
+In order for a fully automated verification, <code>deposit</code> is also locked as well as <code>withdraw</code> is.
+It makes it impossible to make a deposit while a procedure of withdrawal.
+This is harmless to prohibit such a thing, and we consider this additional lock of <code>deposit</code> is acceptable.

 ## Implementation